 The Consew 7360RH-7DD can sew virtually any weight of fabric and is an easy-to-use, feature rich computerized heavy duty sewing machine.
 It’s self-lubricating and therefore requires less maintenance.

 It’s a solid-investment if you want to set up a home-based sewing business and need something heavy duty and reliable.
 It includes a fully assembled sewing table and Servo motor.

 Learn more and purchase at Sewing Machines Plus

-What do you think is the best heavy duty sewing machine?
+What do you think is the best machine for heavy duty materials?
 Comment below!